concave-org/concave/README.md

 const helloPipe = createPipeline(component)
 ```

 For each route of your SPA you have create such a component pipeline that will be used after a route change.
-Please see the Router section to know how to define routes with component pipelines.
+Please see the [Router](#Router) section to know how to define routes with component pipelines.

-For managing the core of your app you have to define a base or core pipeline:
+For managing the core of your app you have to define at least one base or core pipeline:

 ```javascript
 const corePipe = createPipeline(appStore, appRouter, appRender)